 Exception ex = new Exception("An unexpected error has occurred.");

-Here, we saw how to redirect a user to a success or error page in SharePoint 2013/2010 using SPUtility class.
+This is how to redirect a user to a success or error page in SharePoint using the SPUtility class.

-This SharePoint 2010 tutorial explains, how to redirect to access denied page in SharePoint 2010/2013.
-There are different ways to send the user to Access denied page in SharePoint 2010/2013.
+Here, I will show you how to redirect to the access denied page in SharePoint.
+There are different ways to send the user to the Access denied page in SharePoint.

 1st Approach: